 A Kansas driver’s license (DL) is a card that gives you permission to drive a motor vehicle.
 Your full name, date of birth, mailing address, signature, photo, and physical description are available on the DL card.
 You have to bring the card anytime you drive a motor vehicle.

 Before you can get a class C license in Kansas, you are required to pass relevant knowledge and driving tests to show your knowledge about the rules of the road and indicate your driving skills.
 The DMV permit test is a set of multiple-choice questions and is administered by the state’s official Kansas DMV only.
 Our free Kansas driving test is all based on information available in the Kansas driving handbook.
-We put the free DMV driving test 2021 and the official manual book to help you prepare well for these tests.
-Our gamified learning methods and our Kansas DMV test will help you easier to obtain knowledge than just studying on the manual.
+We put the free DMV driving test 2023 and the official manual book to help you prepare well for these tests.
+Our gamified learning methods and our Kansas DMV test will help you easier to obtain knowledge than just studying the manual.

 The written questions about Kansas traffic laws, road signs, road rules, and safe driving practices comprise the KS DMV knowledge test.
 The test consists of 25 multiple-choice questions based on information from the Kansas Driver’s Manual.
 To pass, you must have 20 correct answers (80%).